phg17/sPyEEG/README.md

 ### Setup

 #### Requirements
 Package builds on top on [MNE](https://mne.tools/stable/index.html) and relies on a similar set of dependencies and 3rd party packages listed in ```requirements.txt```.
+Normally, installing via pip will take care of dependencies but in case, you can check that there won't be problems.

 #### Installation
 For a standard installation (but this will require to be installed if you need to install another version of the library):